 Everything we use on our bodies has a potential impact on our health, including our shampoo and conditioner.
 Have you ever considered that there may be dangerous shampoo chemicals inside your shower?
 And are the chemicals inside your personal hygiene products safe to use?
-Mamavation has looked at specific brands like Axe Body Spray and their impact on your health.
-And they’ve also looked into which Multi-Level Marketing (MLM) personal care brands are safe and which are not recommended.
+You’ve trusted Mamavation to look into topics like 10 homemade shampoo recipes for DIYers, 10 homemade lotion recipes for DIYers, and which Multi-Level Marketing (MLM) personal care brands are safe, join us as we explore shampoo & conditioners and the ingredients they contain.
 Understanding you use your shampoo & conditioner regularly, you’d assume that they wouldn’t be allowed to contain harmful chemicals, right?
 Well sadly, this is not the case.…

 We’re here to bring you the facts about your favorite shampoos and conditioners.
 Though they’re made out of really common ingredients, common doesn’t always mean safe.
 Most are made with strong chemical formulas which can be harsh to your skin and to the environment.

 Hair care products like shampoo and conditioner are highly engineered.
 They’ve been designed to lather up and leave your hair “squeaky clean”, but that’s not even that good for you!
 Dangerous shampoo chemicals will leave your hair stripped of natural oils, which is why we need conditioner to re-moisturize it without leaving it oily.
 Achieving these effects, being shelf stable, and not using and harmful ingredients is a big ask for brands looking to make safer options, but it is possible.